hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

     * `receiver:` the address that will receive the withdrawn assets.
     * `owner:` the address that owns the withdrawn assets.
 * **Returns:**
-    * `shares:` the number of vault shares minted to the receiver in exchange for the deposited assets.
+    * `shares:` the  number of shares burned corresponding to the withdrawn assets.

 **Event**
 ``` solidity